Home Extension: where do I start?

 - Will your plans add value?

 As with any big home improvement project, it’s worth sense-checking your plans before you dive in.
 Unless money is no object, it’s worth speaking to a local estate agent who can give a view on whether your plan would add value to your home.
 They should also be able to give you an indication of how much it would increase the value by, which may help inform your budgeting for the project.
+You can find and contact your best local estate agent using our estateagent4me tool

 - Permitted development and planning permission